jordancrouch/there-and-back-again/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/jordancrouch/there-and-back-again/)
+1. Log in to GitHub and locate the [jordancrouch/there-and-back-again](https://github.com/jordancrouch/there-and-back-again/) repository.
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. In the left-hand navigation, click on "Pages".
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown labelled "Deploy from a branch" and select "main".
 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://github.com/jordancrouch/there-and-back-again/) in the "GitHub Pages" section.